paldhous/ucb/2017/dataviz/md_raw/class14.md

 system("ffmpeg -f image2 -start_number 1880 -i combined/img%d.jpg -vf 'scale=trunc(iw/2)*2:trunc(ih/2)*2' -b:a 64000k warming2.mp4")
 ```

-This code combined the images into a video called `warming2.mp4`.
+This code combines the images into a video called `warming2.mp4`.

 Don't worry too much about the details of this code, other than to know that it works.